MinaProtocol/snark-challenge/docs/index.markdown

 and work your way through the others.
 If you want to get a sense for how all these algorithms come together to build the whole prover, check out [this page](/snark-challenge/intro.html).

-## The stage 2 challenges
+## Stage 2

-This is the main stage of the challenge with a total of $95,000 in prizes.
+Stage 2 is the main stage of the challenge with a total of $95,000 in prizes.
 The challenges break into two categories: implementation and theory.
 Let's start with implementation.

 ### Implementation challenges

 These challenges all build on the challenges of stage 1.
 They are

-1. Writing the fastest Groth16 SNARK prover on a machine with a fast CPU, NVIDIA RTX 2080 and AMD TODO.
-The prizes here total $55,000.
+1. Writing the fastest Groth16 SNARK prover on a machine with these [specs](/coda/build/specs.html) The prizes here total $55,000.

 2. Writing the fastest in-browser implementation of the Groth16 SNARK verifier.
     Acceptable submissions would compile to WebAssembly or JavaScript.